English and Teaching English as a Foreign Language (TEFL) BA (Hons)

 There may be opportunities to engage with international students at home and abroad through online projects with students at international collaborating universities.

 We strongly encourage you to broaden your theoretical, cultural and practical references, and we aim to provide opportunities for you to live, study and work abroad on a placement year2.
-For example, you can study English at Limoges in France, or teach English in Spain or China.
+For example, you may study English at Limoges in France, or teach English in Spain or China.

 Please note that all UK and international experience opportunities may be subject to additional costs, competitive application, availability and meeting applicable visa and travel requirements and are therefore not guaranteed2.